-In summary, school governors work closely with the head teacher to make key decisions vital to the successful running of the school.
-The governors help set a strategic vision for the school and determine its aims, policies and priorities.
-They monitor and evaluate the work of the school, playing an important role in improving standards throughout the school.
-They also work on the school's budget and in ensuring accountability.
+In summary, school governors work closely with the Head Teacher to make key decisions vital to the successful running of the school.
+The governors help to set a strategic vision for the school and play a key role in determining its aims, policies and priorities.
+Governors monitor and evaluate the work of the school, playing an important role in raising standards.
+They also work on the school's budget and in ensuring the accountability of senior leaders.

-The Governors work collectively, not individually, and they have a strategic role in the school.
-Day to day management of the school is the responsibility of the Headteacher.
+The governors at South Gosforth First School work collectively and collaboratively, not individually, and they have a strategic role in the school.
+The day to day management and operational running of the school is the responsibility of the Head Teacher.

 Structure of the Governing Body and Committees

 The full governing body is made up of 12 governors and is supported by Newcastle local authority governor services.
 Full governing body meetings are held 4 times per year.
 During these meetings, governors receive various reports, documents and updates from the Head Teacher, as well as from governor services.
 Governors are also assigned to a 'sub committee' which also meet regularly throughout the academic year.
 Each of these sub committees also share important information and give feedback during full governing body meetings and clear next steps for action or importance are identified and followed up in subsequent meetings.
 Many agenda items can be approved by governors at sub committee meetings, however certain items can only be approved at full governing body meetings with all governors present.